The Role and Approach of Our Investment Team

 We pride ourselves as strong partners with our investment managers, and we are driven by the following principles:

-Our grantmaking has remained stable at about $67 million a year due largely to the spending formula we use to calculate our annual grants budget.
-This formula, based on a three-year rolling average of total assets, is designed to smooth out short-term funding fluctuations so that we can plan properly and avoid disruptions in our grantmaking.
+Our grantmaking has grown steadily from $67 million in 2012 to $83 million in 2016 due to strong investment performance and a spending formula that dampens the payout volatility.
+This formula, based on a combination of the one year average of total assets and the prior year spending rate, is designed to smooth out short-term funding fluctuations so that we can plan properly and avoid disruptions in our grantmaking.

 5.5% yearly spending of the Foundation's endowment